Automattic/gravatar/web/packages/hovercards/CONTRIBUTING.md

     - Click on the `Run workflow` button
     - Choose the appropriate `Version type` (we use [Semantic Versioning](https://semver.org/))
     - Confirm by clicking on `Run workflow` again
-- Local Release (with the push permission): Run `npm run release` and follow the instructions.
+- Local Release (with the push permission): In the root directory, run `npm run release` and follow the instructions.